Timeline of the 2022–2023 Peruvian protests

-This is a broad timeline of the ongoing 2022–2023 Peruvian protests against the government of Dina Boluarte and the Congress of Peru, sparked by the self-coup attempt of President Pedro Castillo, who was later arrested for his actions.
+This is a broad timeline of the 2022–2023 Peruvian protests against the government of Dina Boluarte and the Congress of Peru, sparked by the self-coup attempt of President Pedro Castillo, who was later arrested for his actions.
 The protests were organized by social organizations and indigenous peoples who felt they experienced political disenfranchisement, specifically on the politically left-wing to far left, with the groups demanding immediate general elections and a constituent assembly to draft a new Constitution of Peru.

 2022

 7 December

 Lima is one of the cities that were summoned.
 After the message to the nation, it was denounced that the Minister of the Interior, Willy Huerta, ordered the doors of the congress to be opened, which were closed, so that the summoned protesters could storm the congress.
 However, due to the failure of his self-coup attempt and the subsequent vacancy by the Congress of the Republic, the demonstrations increased.
 On 7 December, between one and two hundred people gathered in the "Toma de Lima" in the Plaza San Martín and surroundings.
 However, after the events of the vacancy and detention, the protesters mainly occupied Abancay avenue, which was guarded by police to avoid entering the congress.
 The RPP outlet considered the pro-government meeting as the largest since Castillo came to power.
 However, the pro-Castillo mobilization got out of control when they attacked and insulted a journalist in front of the cameras.
 Panic buying was registered by the population fearing an escalation of events.
 According to the Voice of America, nearly a thousand people participated on 9 December events.

 Some of the first demonstrations were made from the Plaza de Armas of Cuzco, with protesters clashing with other citizens against the self-coup attempt.

 In Arequipa, the demonstrations were held from the Plaza de Armas simultaneously with the message to the Nation that lasted briefly with hundreds of people, then they were held again spontaneously.
 Although the protesters lack a leader, they received support from labor unions such as the Arequipa Departmental Federation of Workers, the Civil Construction Union, and the National Front of Transporters and Drivers of Peru.

 The demonstrations were held in the city of Puno on 7 December, whose four congressmen representing the homonymous department elected to abstain in the vacancy motion.
 These had the support of the president of the Unified Defense Front against the contamination of the Coata basin and Lake Titicaca, who called for new demonstrations between 13 and 15 December.
 It also received the support of the regional Sutep, which ignored Boluarte's election and declared a permanent mobilization.
 Dozens of people gathered, which over time expanded to other provinces of San Román and El Collao.